calebkoehn/VSC/C#/Activity Center/README.md

-Pirate Bay |Full-Stack Software Engineer | Github
+Pirate Bay |Full-Stack Software Engineer

 A fun MERN project to categorize all of your favorite pirates with customizable features for each.

 Leveraged speed of single-page app development in React.js for fast and seamless UX